sanskritikatarya/geo_env/README.md

 Date: 20

-This repository has codes for prcticing python and getting familiar with LaTex and GitHub
+This repository has codes for practicing python and getting familiar with LaTex and GitHub